jameslawson/webjdb/README.md

 At this point, you can click the *step* and *print frame* buttons to step through the program and print the contents of the current stack frame.

-### Todo

-Right now I'm working on:
-- Add a step button
-- Inspecting all variables in current stack and sending this to the browser

 ### References

 Uses code from: